 The surgical removal of one ovary is a unilateral oophorectomy, while the removal of both ovaries is known as a bilateral oophorectomy.

 This article discusses the types of oophorectomy, their treatment outcomes, and their recovery outlooks.

-The term oophorectomy is used to describe the surgical removal of one or both of the ovaries.
-It is also called ovariectomy.
+An oophorectomy is the surgical removal of one or both ovaries.

 - treating abnormal tissue growth from endometriosis